 Where to stay in Chiang Mai

 Budget: Accommodation with gardens, outdoor swimming pool, and free wifi.
 Each room at Pha-Thai House has a seating area and refrigerator.
-Free bottled water is provided daily.
+Free bottled water is available daily.
 Pha-Thai House is a 7-minute walk from Wat Phra Singh Temple, while Chedi Luang Temple is a 10-minute walk away

 Luxury: Rooms and suites feature tasteful design, teak flooring, and private courtyards or balconies.
 Flat-screen cable TVs, free WiFi, and coffee machines.
 The Anantara Chiang Mai Resort has a well-equipped fitness centre and offers yoga and aerobics classes.
-A true piece of luxury in Chiang Mai
+A true piece of luxury in Chiang Mai.

-Chiang Mai Airbnb alternative for your stay
+Chiang Mai apartment alternative for your stay

 How to get to Chiang Mai